xDovos/Godot-SpacetimeDB-SDK/README.md

     Our code-gen tool uses the SpacetimeDB API endpoint to generate all types and reducers, so first upload your SpacetimeDB module to the server.

-    IMPORTANT: Every table must have a primary key for the local database and deserialization to work correctly.
+   > Every table must have a primary key for the local database and deserialization to work correctly.

 3.  **Copy Addon:** Download the `SpacetimeDB` folder and copy it into your Godot project's `addons/` directory.
 Create the `addons/` directory at the root of your project if it doesn't exist.
     ```